ForestMars/PEDAL/README.md

 ## Examples

-The `examples/` folder contains sample PRDs and their expected outputs.
+The `examples/` folder contains a sample PRD (more to come) and their expected outputs.
 Try running the pipeline on `examples/sample-prd.md` to see how the pieces fit together.
 You’ll see that adding a new entity or field in the PRD automatically appears as a TypeScript interface, a Zod rule, an OpenAPI schema, and a database column after generation.
 This **end-to-end traceability** is the core promise of PEDAL.

 ## License & Contributing